 “Old Mother Goose, When she wanted to wander, Would ride through the air On a very fine gander.
 Jack’s mother came in, And caught the goose soon, And mounting its back, Flew up to the moon.”

 The first printed publication of Mother Goose stories came in 1695.
 It was a collection of fairy tales by Charles Perrault called Tales of my Mother Goose.
 The collection included classics such as “Sleeping Beauty,” “Little Red Riding Hood” and “Cinderella.”

-Mother Goose became and remained closely associated with nursery rhymes with the publication around 1765 of John Newberry’s Mother Goose’s Melody, or, Sonnets for the Cradle.
-In 1781, Mother Goose’s Melody, a book of children’s poems, was published in England.
+Mother Goose was soon closely associated with nursery rhymes.
+This grew with the publication of John Newberry’s Sonnets for the Cradle around 1765.
+In 1781, Mother Goose’s Melody was published in England.

 Today, Mother Goose even has her own holiday.
 Since 1987, many schools and libraries have celebrated Mother Goose Day on May 1.
 It’s a time to remember and enjoy the fairy tales and nursery rhymes of youth.
 How would you observe Mother Goose Day?
 Would you dress as your favorite nursery rhyme character?
 Recite a childhood poem for friends and family members?
 There are countless ways to celebrate!